This may seem like a crazy article for me to be writing.

-These builders help you create visually appealing websites with relative ease.
-As with learning any new platform, you will still need to invest your time in the process, but it will be faster than learning the likes of WordPress which is a steeper learning curve.
+As with any new tool, you will need to invest time to learn the process, but it will certainly be less time-consuming than something WordPress, which has a steeper learning curve.

-For example, the nature of the drag and drop interfaces means that there is a lot of code behind the pages which can make them less search engine friendly.
-I also hear of clients who find that the added extras start to mount up and it ends up costing them more to run it than they were anticipating.
+For example, the nature of the drag and drop interfaces means there is a lot of code behind the pages which can make them less search engine friendly.
+I also hear of clients who find that the added extras start to mount up and the site ends up costing more to run than they initially anticipated.

 2) A custom website with WordPress

-You can find out more about the attributes of WordPress in my ‘why I love WordPress‘ article from some time back
+You can find out more about the attributes of WordPress in my ‘why I love WordPress‘ article from some time back.

 Which would I choose?

-But I’m a great believer in doing things right the first time.
+That’s because I’m a great believer in doing things right the first time.
 And believe me, I’ve had plenty of practise in not following that mantra!

-I’ve worked with companies who have paid almost £50,000 for a customised website, which was then unable to grow and evolve with the business.
+I’ve worked with companies who have paid almost £50,000 for a customised website, which was unable to grow and evolve with the business.
 So they had to scrap it and start again.
 Next time, they chose WordPress and it cost a fraction of the price, and was infinitely more flexible for their needs.

 And before you plunge right in, can I make a suggestion?
-Well, maybe a few.

 - Make sure you’re clear on your objective for your website BEFORE you embark on this process.
 A web designer SHOULD help you with this, and if they don’t, work with someone else.
 Your website partner of choice needs to understand the importance of the role your website is going to play in your marketing.